Immutable Backup Records

 Ransomware Protection

-If an extra-clever ransomware attack finds a way to access your backup data at S3/B2/Wasabi, it will be unable to permanently delete the backup data.
+If an extra-clever ransomware attack finds a way to access your backup data at S3/B2/Wasabi/GCS, it will be unable to permanently delete the backup data.